FrewtyPebbles/Jagged/README.md

 # Jagged
-Jagged is a feature rich scripting language that aims to be intuitive and fun.
+Jagged is a scripting language that aims to be intuitive and fun for small and large projects.